Bristol harbourside at sunrise

 Author - JJ Jordan

-Hi, I'm JJ!
-I help wannabe adventurers to fearlessly explore and care for our beautiful planet and themselves.
-I write travel itineraries and sustainable travel guides, I teach others how to make money as a travel-preneur and I show you how you can embrace travel as a tool for mental wellbeing.
-My motto is: Love Travel, Love The Planet, Love Yourself!
+JJ helps wannabe adventurers to fearlessly explore and care for our beautiful planet and themselves.
+She writes travel itineraries and sustainable travel guides and teaches others how to make money as a travel-preneur.
+Her motto is: Love Travel, Love The Planet, Love Yourself!

 Last Updated 25 May 2023